 Internal evaluations.
 CCWI maintains a system for generating feedback from both clients and partners.
-These documents, which range from a client satisfaction survey to the certification process for its One-Stop centers, are a source of information for both continuous improvement and long range planning.
+These documents, which range from a client satisfaction survey to the certification process for its One-Stop comprehensive and affiliate centers, are a source of information for both continuous improvement and long-range planning.